 - then add onions and fry till they are softened and become translucent.

-- add curry leaves, asafoetida and ginger-garlic paste.
+- add curry leaves, asafoetida, turmeric powder and ginger-garlic paste.

 - stir and fry till the raw aroma of ginger-garlic disappears.